 Scheduling can be regarded as a subsystem of the test automation process because scheduling a test means to automatically execute it at some future time.
 A scheduling tool fits into the automation system as per the below diagram:

-Schedule Slippage, Schedule Variance as Test Metrics
+Schedule Slippage, Schedule Variance As Test Metrics

 Schedule slippage is a project metric that can also be applied to testing.
 As one of the scheduling test metrics, schedule slippage measures the amount of time a single test or a test suite has been delayed from its original baseline schedule.
+The following formula can be used to calculate schedule slippage (more details):

 Automated scheduled tests might get delayed for several reasons, including resources for testing being unavailable at the time of testing, and issues with the testing system itself such that scheduled tests fail to execute on time.
 Perhaps the testing team finds an issue with certain tests, which delays the whole testing process.